Domain Adaptation of low-resource Target-Domain models using well-trained ASR Conformer Models: Proposed Transfer-learning Approaches for Domain Adaptation

 \subsection{Effect of Layers from which Features are Tapped from Well-trained Conformer ASR Model}

 We first test the efficacy of our approach where the bottom \textit{K} encoder layers are tapped and fed as features to the target-domain Conformer ASR model as shown in Figure \ref{target-domain model}.
-We discuss SpecAug experiments later, and SpecAug is therefore not applied in these initial experiments.
-Tables \ref{Abalation study layer wise} and \ref{Abalation study layer wise wsj} shows the effect of varying the tapping layer of well-trained Conformer ASR model on target-domain ASR performance.
+Tables \ref{LibriSpeech results} and \ref{wsj results} shows the effect of varying the tapping layer of well-trained Conformer ASR model on target-domain ASR performance.
 As we tap from higher encoder layers, the ASR performance of target-domain ASR model improves for both the LibriSpeech target-domain model as well as the \textit{WSJ} model.
 All these results are without external Language Model to understand the acoustic modelling capability.
-For \textit{LibriSpeech-100-clean} target-domain model we get about 30\% relative improvement over baseline for both \textit{clean} and \textit{other} data-sets by using the \textit{SPGI} model for adaptation.
-Similarly, we get about 50\% relative improvement over baseline for \textit{WSJ}, even though we have used out-of-domain data from \textit{LibriSpeech} for adaptation.
-Also there is significant improvement over vanilla transfer-learning.
+As shown in Table \ref{LibriSpeech results}, relative improvement of $\sim$ 50\% and $\sim$30\% over the baseline is achieved for \textit{clean} and \textit{other} datasets with \textit{GigaSpeech-10000} and \textit{SPGI} models, respectively, for \textit{LibriSpeech-100-clean} target-domain model.
+And as per the results shown in Table \ref{wsj results}, a relative improvement of $\sim$60\%, $\sim$50\%, and $\sim$50\% over baseline is achieved with \textit{GigaSpeech-10000}, \textit{SPGI}, and \textit{LibriSpeech-960} models, respectively for the \textit{WSJ} target-domain model.
+Moreover, there is a significant improvement over vanilla transfer-learning.